gaurang053/PetStore/README.md

 ![REST Assured](rest-assured-logo-green.png)
 # Appplicatin : PetStore
 Pet store is Serenity BDD framework based REST API Automation project.
-Imagine you are a part of the team that perfoms quality assuarnce for a Pet store applicaotin, The frontend design is under development but API has already bee n published.
-QA collobrate with developer team to make the feature  more robusy, by helping them write tests for some workflows that they might break while progress with developing busines logic.
+Imagine you are a part of the team that perfoms quality assuarnce for a Pet store application, The frontend design is under development but API has already been published.
+QA collobrate with developer team to make the feature  more robusy, by targetting to write tests for some workflows that they might break while developing busines logic.
 ```
 Goal is to cover:
 * To create a test automation framework skeleton